-I’m up to my old tricks, trying to get clematis to weave itself into supports that are less than traditional.
+I often try to get clematis to weave itself into supports that are less than traditional.
 Each year I’m faced with the same challenge.
 Finding myself without enough of the usual lightweight trellis devices, and entirely without fences, I’m letting necessity be the mother of invention.
-The clematis vines have been jolted awake by the recent warm days, and are coming up gangbusters.
-They’re already extending new stems and leafy tendrils in search of an anchoring perch, and a few plants are carrying early flower buds.
+When clematis vines are jolted awake by warm days, they begin to come up gangbusters.
+They begin to extend new stems and leafy tendrils in search of an anchoring perch.

 So, what to do?
 My ‘Marie Boisselot’ clematis is quite vigorous and always carries lush cascades of white flowers lasting for six to eight weeks.
 It’s growing on a metal support only five feet (1.5 m) tall, and that’s barely half the height this vine needs.
 In the past, I’ve inserted seven-foot (2-m) bamboo canes to extend the height, though these were still inadequate.
 Surveying the garage for possible new materials, a nice pile of nested tomato cages presented itself.
 I’ve wired two of these tomato cages to the top of the metal support and — presto! — I have a significantly taller climbing device for clematis vines.
 It will even be possible to attach a couple 12-inch (30-cm) -square pieces of chicken wire to the cages, providing further anchorage for those grasping tendrils.
 Go ahead and laugh, but this is going to work.